Algure/focus_detector/README.md

 Listen to user clicks and drag over the screen.
-When the drag enters a region enclosed by a `FocusDetector` widget, a callback is triggered.
-A callback is also triggered when the pointer (user finger) leaves the `FocusDetector`.
+When the drag enters a region enclosed by a `RegionDetector` widget, a callback is triggered.
+A callback is also triggered when the pointer (user finger) leaves the `RegionDetector`.

 ## Features

 ![Screen Recording 2022-09-26 at 03 57 17](https://user-images.githubusercontent.com/37802577/192186634-57c35c21-8f8f-454a-87e1-2584667f4dfb.gif)

-All `FocusDetector` widgets in the `FocusArea` can trigger callbacks: `onFocused` and `onFocusLoss`.
+All `RegionDetector` widgets in the `FocusArea` can trigger callbacks: `onFocused` and `onFocusLoss`.

-**FocusPointerArea**: This widget provides a listener for pointer up and down events and then trigger callbacks on `FocusPointerDetector` widgets when the pointer enters the region of such widgets.
-This widget must be an ancestor of `FocusPointerDetector`.
+**FocusArea**: This widget provides a listener for pointer up and down events and then trigger callbacks on `RegionDetector` widgets when the pointer enters the region of such widgets.
+This widget must be an ancestor of `RegionDetector`.

-**FocusDetector**: This widget is meant to wrap target child widgets whose regions are to be monitored for touch events and must be one of the children of a `FocusPointerArea`.
+**RegionDetector**: This widget is meant to wrap target child widgets whose regions are to be monitored for touch events and must be one of the children of a `FocusArea`.
 It turns the region/widget wrapped by this widget into a listener for callbacks.

-**onFocused**: A callback function parameter attached to a `FocusDetector` which is called exactly once when the pointer enters the region of this widget while the pointer is clicked (down) or when the pointer is clicked while in the region of this widget.
+**onFocused**: A callback function parameter attached to a `RegionDetector` which is called exactly once when the pointer enters the region of this widget while the pointer is clicked (down) or when the pointer is clicked while in the region of this widget.

-**onFocusLoss**: A callback function parameter attached to a `FocusDetector` which is called exactly once when the pointer leaves the region of this widget while the pointer is clicked or when the pointer goes up while in the region of this widget.
+**onFocusLoss**: A callback function parameter attached to a `RegionDetector` which is called exactly once when the pointer leaves the region of this widget while the pointer is clicked or when the pointer goes up while in the region of this widget.

 ## Getting started

 Add dependency to project pubspec.yaml file.
 ```yaml
 dependencies:
   flutter: